 The German Democratic Republic is curtailing official mourning for former Communist Party Leader Walter Ulbricht, who died on Wednesday (1 August).

-The German Democratic Republic is curtailing official mourning for former Communist Party Leader Walter Ulbricht, who died on Wednesday (1 August).
+Background: The German Democratic Republic is curtailing official mourning for former Communist Party Leader Walter Ulbricht, who died on Wednesday (1 August).
 On his deathbed, the man who led the country since World War Two until stepping down from the post of Party Secretary two years ago asked that the mammoth World Youth Festival currently being held in East Berlin should be continued "if the worst happens".

 Nevertheless, the thousands of young people from East and West who are participating in the nine-day gathering are paying their respects with a series of one-minutes silent tributes, and flags on Government and Party buildings are flying at half-mast.